Azure/azure-sdk-for-js/documentation/writing_tests.md

 ### How tests should look

 In general, the tests of the Azure SDK for JavaScript and TypeScript should be considered useful resources that demonstrate how to use the functionalities that our clients offer, and how these are expected to behave.
 Our test cases should assert that we are providing well constructed features to our users, and our users should be able to go through our tests, understand them with minimal effort, and use our test code to their advantage.
 Our tests should therefore be _empowering everyone_.

+## Getting feedback

+Writing tests the right way can be quite challenging.
+Make sure to make pull request throughout the process and ask for feedback from your team.
+Ask them questions about how easy is to follow through, from the perspective of a new user.
+Once you write them, monitor how they behave through our Engineering Systems.
+Don't be afraid to ask our Engineering Systems team about feedback to your tests.
+Making your tests constantly better is your responsibility as a developer, but you have all of your team at your back.
+Together, we can make our tests are as good as they can possibly be.